 In a city known for high prices on most everything, San Francisco also has a number of affordable Michelin starred restaurants.
 While the notion of dining at a Michelin-starred restaurant may seem out of reach for most people, the reality is that not all of these award-winning restaurants will cost a proverbial “arm and a leg”.
-Indeed, it may come as a surprise that a selection of local Michelin restaurants actually have many menu items that are priced under $25 or even under $10.
+Indeed, it may come as a surprise that a selection of local Michelin restaurants actually have many menu items that are priced under $25.

 1499 Valencia St.